-Cascade Engineering is hosting a one-day professional development conference for young professionals of color in West Michigan on Wednesday August 2, 2017.
+Cascade Engineering hosted a one-day professional development conference for young professionals of color in West Michigan on Wednesday August 2, 2017.
 Last year, the conference convened over 150 young professionals of color at Steelcase in Grand Rapids, Michigan.
-This year, we are happy to have Spectrum Health as the Platinum Sponsor and BL²END (Business Leaders Linked to Encourage New Directions), returning as the Exclusive Young Professionals Partner whose mission directly aligns with the purpose and intent of this conference.
+This year, we were happy to have Spectrum Health as the Platinum Sponsor and BL²END (Business Leaders Linked to Encourage New Directions), returning as the Exclusive Young Professionals Partner whose mission directly aligns with the purpose and intent of this conference.

-The 2017 conference theme is Shifting the Norm: Using Your Talents and Innovation.
-This year we will focus on how young professionals of color can innovate personally and professionally to leverage their talents and claim their space in the shifting culture of work.
-Kathryn Finney, a tech entrepreneur, social media visionary, “women in” advocate, investor, writer and television correspondent, will keynote the conference inspiring young professionals to use their talents and innovation to break through barriers for personal and professional impact.
-In addition to the keynote, participants will take a deeper dive into the conference theme by engaging in small break-out sessions focused around.
+The 2017 conference theme was Shifting the Norm: Using Your Talents and Innovation.
+We focused on how young professionals of color can innovate personally and professionally to leverage their talents and claim their space in the shifting culture of work.
+Kathryn Finney, a tech entrepreneur, social media visionary, “women in” advocate, investor, writer and television correspondent, keynoted the conference inspiring young professionals to use their talents and innovation to break through barriers for personal and professional impact.

 Participants in this session will hear about Sammy's experience of turning his passion into a business model for equity and understanding in organizations.
 Sammy will discuss how to use asset based communications and listening to ensure you are differentiated leader in your workplace or community.

 Participants in this session will hear from Daniel, an experienced leader in Information Systems at Spectrum Health, discuss how tech continues to change the way we work based on his lived experiences.
 The session will also focus on how young professionals of color can leverage tech as part of their career path even if not a tech professional.